Jurijs Andrejevs

-Jurijs Andrejevs (born 16 January 1957 in Riga, Latvia, USSR) is a former footballer who is currently the sporting director of Latvian Football Federation.
+Jurijs Andrejevs (born 16 January 1957) is a Latvian former football player and manager who is the sporting director of Riga FC academy.
 Previously he was the manager of the team but was released in 2008 after an unsuccessful season.
 He was the manager of Latvia national team from 2004 to 2007, having succeeded Aleksandrs Starkovs in December 2004.

-Club career
+Playing career

-Andrejevs played for a number of football clubs in Riga.
+Born in Riga, Latvia, USSR, Andrejevs played for a number of football clubs in the city.
 He started his career with Daugava Rīga.
 He also played for FK Jūrnieks, Progress, Celtnieks Rīga, Alfa and Enerģija Rīga.
 He was champion with Soviet Latvia's football team FK Alfa in 1985.

 Managerial career

 Club

 Andrejevs has worked with FK Daugava Rīga and FK Pārdaugava.
 He was manager of Virslīga club Skonto from 2004 until 2005.
 He was assistant manager under then manager, Aleksandrs Starkovs and when he moved to Russia to manage Spartak Moscow in September 2004, Andrejevs was promoted to manager.
 On 11 November Skonto claimed the Virslīga title, for the 14th consecutive season, a world record.

 After Skonto lost 6–0 to Macedonian club, Rabotnički, in the 2005 Champions League First qualifying round, he resigned from the post and was replaced by English manager, Paul Ashworth.
 After he was sacked as Latvia manager earlier in the year, he worked as Sporting Director at Liepājas Metalurgs and he was appointed manager in November 2007 following the resignation of Benjaminas Zelkevičius at the end of the 2007 Virslīga season, in which the club had finished second behind FK Ventspils.
 Andrejevs signed a two-year contract with the club and was released in 2008.